qor/sorting/README.md

 # Sorting

-Sorting is used to add sorting and reordering abilities to [GORM-backend](https://github.com/jinzhu/gorm) models.
+Sorting is used to add reordering abilities to [GORM-backend](https://github.com/jinzhu/gorm) models and sort collections

 [![GoDoc](https://godoc.org/github.com/qor/sorting?status.svg)](https://godoc.org/github.com/qor/sorting)

+## Sorting GORM-backend Models

+Sorting all records of a model and save the order into the model's position column

 ### Register GORM Callbacks